 Maloney's counter-amendment fails: Rep. Sean Patrick Maloney (D-NY) put forth an amendment to nullify Russell's amendment.
 Maloney's amendment had the votes to pass when time ran out, with GOP support, but Republicans did not bring the gavel down.
 They held the vote open while they persuaded seven GOP legislators to switch their vote at the last minute.
-Later in May, Maloney filed another similar amendment that passed after GOP congressman switched their vote.
-After Maloney's amendment was passed, the language was changed to uphold religious organizations' right to religious freedom.
-However, the spending bill with the amendment eventually failed to pass the House with Republicans opposing the gay rights provision and Democrats objecting to GOP sponsored ad-ons.

-May 2016 President Obama issues a directive defending the rights of transgender students:

-Obama's Department of Education issued an interpretation of Title IX that required public school systems to let transgender students use bathrooms that align with their gender identity.
+May 2016 President Obama issues a directive defending the rights of transgender students: Obama's Department of Education issued an interpretation of Title IX that required public school systems to let transgender students use bathrooms that align with their gender identity.
 The Supreme Court will hear a challenge to this interpretation of Title IX.

-North Carolina neglects to repeal HB2: After NC governor Pat McCrory signed the bill requiring transgender people to use bathrooms in accordance with their sex rather than their gender identity, officials from Charlotte made a deal with the state legislature: they offered to repeal a municipal anti-discrimination ordinance if the state legislature repealed HB2.
+North Carolina neglects to repeal HB2: After NC passed a bill requiring transgender people to use bathrooms in accordance with their sex assigned at birth, officials from Charlotte offered to repeal a municipal anti-discrimination ordinance if the state legislature repealed HB2.
 After the Charlotte officials eliminated the LGBT protections, the North Carolina legislature failed to keep its end of the bargain.